 When it comes to flavoring your coffee, most people will initially think of reaching for the sugary syrup.
 The syrups are the most convenient and laziest way of flavoring your coffee.

-All that is required of you is to chop the vanilla pod into even parts and put them in a coffee container with your beans and leave them for 24 hours and then brew a coffee.
+All that is required of you is to chop the vanilla pod into even parts and put them in a coffee container with your beans and leave them for 24 hours and then brew a cup of coffee with them.

 It is that easy.

-Frequently Asked Questions – How To Get Used To Black Coffee
+Frequently Asked Questions About How To Get Used To Black Coffee

 How Long Will It Take To Get Used To Black Coffee?

 Some people will get used to drinking black coffee quicker than others.
 For some, it can be achieved in 2 or 3 weeks.
-Most people 5 weeks is a nice, easy way when following the techniques outlined in this article.
+For most people, 5 weeks is a nice, easy time frame when following the techniques outlined in this article.